ETH-NEXUS/civicutils/README.md

 # This defines how each combination of evidence direction + clinical significance in CIViC is classified in terms of drug response (e.g. sensitivity, resistance, unknown, etc.)
 support_dict = get_dict_support()

-# Process consensus drug support for the matched variants using the underlying CIViC evidences annotated
+# Process consensus drug support for the matched variants using the underlying CIViC evidences annotated. report_drug_targets is a boolean value to indicate whether drugs targeting more than 2 gene variants should be reported.
 (annot_match, drug_targets)  = process_drug_support(match_map, annot_map, support_dict, report_drug_targets=True)

 # Write to output
 # Do not report the CT classification of each disease, and write column with the drug responses predicted for each available CT class of every variant match
 write_match(annot_match, annot_map, raw_data, extra_header, data_type="SNV", outfile, has_support=True, has_ct=True, write_ct=False, write_support=True, write_complete=False)

-# Generate a second output file that lists drugs targeting more than 2 genes.
-The file includes variant information along with evidence associated with the Drug/Variant association.
+# Create a secondary output file that compiles drugs targeting more than 2 gene variants.
+The file comprises variant details alongside the corresponding evidence linked to the Drug/Variant association.
 write_drug_targets(drug_targets, outfile_drug_targets)
 ```